diffusiondata/tutorials/messaging/README.md

 Introduction to Diffusion Real-Time Messaging through a simple application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud.

-Users can interact in realtime across various meeting rooms.
+Users can interact in realtime across various topic rooms.

 Simple projects, illustrating production and consumption of messages to and from a Diffusion Cloud instance.